KiranMantha/plumejs-ui/README.md

         // A listener function to get selected option.
 The option will be a simple object in the case of single select or an array of objects in the case of multi select.
 Required.
 		onchange: (selectedOption: any) => { console.log(selectedOption); }

+        // A boolean flag used to reset multi select widget
+        resetWidget: false
 	}

     render() {